By MICK ROBERTS ©

 DURING World War II limits were placed on beer production in Australia, requiring breweries to reduce their output by two-thirds.

 Rationing of beer came into force in March 1943, and by January 1943, newspapers were reporting 75 per cent of Sydney’s hotel bars were often closed for business.
-If pubs were not shut, they were by the afternoon, when their quotas had been exhausted.
+If pubs were open in the morning, they were usually shut by the afternoon, when their quotas had been exhausted.

-The shortages of beer at Sydney pubs persisted after the war – before the days of corner bottle shops – with take away bottled beer becoming difficult to find.
+The shortages of beer in Sydney’s pubs persisted after the war as breweries struggled with demand.
+Before the days of bottle shops, when take away beer was supplied by local pubs, taking a bottle or two home became almost impossible.
 When publicans did manage to stock their cellars, it resulted in long queues outside their premises.

-The Abercrombie, at the corner of Abercrombie and Cleveland Streets, placed a sign outside the pub advertising: “Plenty of bottled beer”.
+However, one Sydney pub, the Abercrombie Hotel at Redfern, was able to buck the trend.
+The Abercrombie, at the eastern corner of Abercrombie and Cleveland Streets, placed a sign outside the pub in 1947 advertising “plenty of bottled beer”.

 The beer on sale was Richmond (ale or pilsener), which was fixed at two shilling and three pence a bottle.
-Demand was so high, that when the pub opened one Saturday in June, it sold 200 dozen long-neck bottles between the hours of 10am and 1pm.
-Over a period of 18 months in 1946/47, the licensee sold 3,000 bottles a week!
+Demand was so high, that when the pub opened one Saturday in June 1947, Benjamin sold 200 dozen long-neck bottles between the hours of 10am and 1pm.
+Over a period of 18 months in 1946/47, he sold 3,000 bottles a week!

 During the 1940s, the Richmond Brewery had remarkable success against NSW’s two big breweries – Tooheys and Tooths – which had a strangle hold on the liquor industry, and had most of the state’s pubs tied to exclusive sales of their products.

 Richmond Lager, established in Victoria in 1928, was making big inroads into the beer market in Sydney during the 1940s.
-The brewery had secured and ‘tied’ a number of pubs, and by 1950 its annual turnover revenues had grown to almost three million pounds.
+The brewery had secured and ‘tied’ a number of pubs, and by 1950 its annual turnover revenues had grown to almost £3 million!

 The bottle labels on Richmond Pilsener, Lager Bitter and Stout all sported the illustrated Tiger’s head logo.
 The brewery was eventually acquired by Carlton and United in 1962.